Research Excellence Framework 2021

 Timeline to REF

-In early 2019 SOAS will undertake a review of selected Impact Case Studies and REF eligible outputs for all Units of Assessment.
+During 2019 SOAS is undertaking a review of selected Impact Case Studies and REF eligible outputs for all Units of Assessment.

 Current REF guidance

 - There are 34 Units of Assessment.
 Three distinct elements will continue to be assessed: outputs (60%), impact (25%) and environment (15%).

 - There is an increased focus on interdisciplinary research - each sub-panel will have at least one member to oversee the assessment of interdisciplinary research.

 - Institutional and Unit of Assessment Environment Statements will be required to describe support for interdisciplinary research, equality and diversity, impact, collaboration with organisations beyond HE, and open research (see our strategies for supporting open access and research data management).

 - Measures to promote equality and diversity in REF 2021 are being put in place.
 Those staff whose ability to research productively over the REF cycle has been affected by certain circumstances (such as absence, illness) will be permitted to submit fewer outputs.
 This will include allowing staff to be returned without the required minimum one output where exceptional individual circumstances apply.

 - Outputs may be submitted by both the institution employing the staff member on the census date and the originating institution where the staff member was employed when the output was first made publicly available.

 - The average number of outputs required per FTE (employed on the census date) will be 2.5.

 - A minimum of one output will be required for each staff member returned in REF 2021 employed on the census date.